20 Feb 2017

 However, it’s always interesting to see a bit of someone else’s life, so I read the biographical parts and skimmed some of the rest, which became increasingly repetitive towards the end.
 Perhaps it was important to keep pushing the same points to others from the same background as the author: he writes persuasively, and uses Scripture in context and authoritatively.
 What I didn’t like was the regular expectations that readers would be surprised or startled by what was being written.

 On the whole it seemed to me like a sound book, and anyone who believes that the ‘charismatic’ gifts died out when the Bible was canonised could well learn a lot from this book.
 It’s had some good reviews, and has evidently been useful to many.
-However the Kindle version is no longer available; I don’t know that I would recommend it over any of the other books on similar topics.
+However the free Kindle version is no longer available.
+I don’t know that I would recommend it over any of the other books on similar topics.

 Review copyright 2017 Sue's Book Reviews